 (9) A portion of the distributions made represents a tax return of capital.
-Return of capital distributions have been reclassified from undistributed net investment income to paid-in capital to more appropriately conform financial accounting.
+Return of capital distributions have been reclassified from undistributed net investment income to paid-in capital to more appropriately conform financial accounting to tax accounting.

-To the Board of Trustees of PIMCO Variable Insurance Trust and Shareholders of PIMCO Short-Term Portfolio
+To the Board of Trustees of PIMCO Variable Insurance Trust and Shareholders of PIMCO Real Return Portfolio